TanZng/data-dota/README.md

 In short, the operation rescales the percentage of between monthly sunlight and yearly average from [0,+infinite] to [0.1,0.5] with the min/max operations, then multiplies the value by 10 and getting the integer ceiling, and we end up with integers between `1` and `5`

+Also for the sunlight by city per month data, the documents are indexed to MongoDB, since it will be easy to manipulate in further steps as a collection than a CSV.

 ### Enrichments

-> Explain a Enrichment

-Another important enrichments that happen is to the regions with their average sunlight per month.
+An important enrichment that we performed is to the regions with their average sunlight per month.
 To make this happen we developed a python script and containerized it, it can be find in the ``avg_sunlight_by_region/`` folder.
-Then this script is run by the ``DockerOperator`` from Airflow.
+Then this script is ran by the ``DockerOperator`` from Airflow.

 The DockerOperator allows AirFlow to run Docker containers.
 We decide to get this task done using Docker to avoid run a huge script using the ``PythonOperator``.